-We performed a comparison between Azure Monitor and Google Cloud's operations suite (formerly Stackdriver) based on real PeerSpot user reviews.Find out in this report how the two Application Performance Management (APM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI.
+We performed a comparison between Azure Monitor and Google Cloud's operations suite (formerly Stackdriver) based on real PeerSpot user reviews in five categories.
+After reading all of the collected data, you can find our conclusion below.

 "Technical support is good and helpful...The initial setup is easy."

 "Technical support is helpful."

 "Our company has a corporate account for Google Cloud and so our systems and clusters integrate really well."

 "We find the solution to be stable."